junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

   - Keep giving food.
 As soon as the sick child (or adult) will accept food, give frequent feedings of foods he likes and accepts.
   - To babies, keep giving breast milk often—and before other drinks.

 A special Rehydration Drink helps to prevent or treat dehydration, especially in cases of severe watery diarrhea:

 ## 2 WAYS TO MAKE ‘HOME MIX’ REHYDRATION DRINK

+**WITH SUGAR AND SALT**

-  1. WITH SUGAR AND SALT (Raw sugar or molasses can be used instead of sugar)
+(Raw sugar or molasses can be used instead of sugar)

-  In 1 liter of clean WATER put half of a level teaspoon of SALT and 8 level teaspoons of SUGAR.
+- In 1 liter of clean WATER put half of a level teaspoon of SALT and 8 level teaspoons of SUGAR.

-  CAUTION: Before adding the sugar, taste the drink and be sure it is less salty than tears.
+- CAUTION: Before adding the sugar, taste the drink and be sure it is less salty than tears.

-  To either Drink add half a cup of fruit juice, coconut water, or mashed ripe banana, if available.
+- To either Drink add half a cup of fruit juice, coconut water, or mashed ripe banana, if available.
 This provides potassium which may help the child accept more food and drink.

-  2. WITH POWDERED CEREAL AND SALT (Powdered rice is best.
+**WITH POWDERED CEREAL AND SALT**

+(Powdered rice is best.
 Or use nely ground maize, wheat our, sorghum, or cooked and mashed potatoes.)

-  In 1 liter of WATER put half a teaspoon of SALT And 8 heaping teaspoons (or 2 handfuls) of powdered CEREAL.
+- In 1 liter of WATER put half a teaspoon of SALT And 8 heaping teaspoons (or 2 handfuls) of powdered CEREAL.

-  Boil for 5 to 7 minutes to form a liquid gruel or watery porridge.
+- Boil for 5 to 7 minutes to form a liquid gruel or watery porridge.
 Cool the Drink quickly and start giving it to the child.

-  CAUTION: Taste the Drink each time before you give it to be sure it is not spoiled.
+- CAUTION: Taste the Drink each time before you give it to be sure it is not spoiled.
 Cereal drinks can spoil in a few hours in hot weather.

+**IMPORTANT**

-  **_IMPORTANT:** Adapt the Drink to your area.
+_**Adapt the Drink to your area.
 If liter containers or teaspoons are not in most homes, adjust quantities to local forms of measurement.
 Where people traditionally give cereal gruels to young children, add enough water to make it liquid, and use that.
-Look for an easy and simple way._
+Look for an easy and simple way.**_

 Give the dehydrated person sips of this Drink every 5 minutes, day and night, until he begins to urinate normally.
 A large person needs 3 or more liters a day.